 Q: Over the past two years you’ve been leading a lot of holidays in the Lake District.
 Is that an area you’re fond of?

 A: I'm very fond of it.
-Originally working for Ramblers Holidays, I did lots of tours in Europe, mainly in the Dolomites, and I’ve always been very keen on working in the Alps.
+Originally working for Ramble Worldwide, I did lots of tours in Europe, mainly in the Dolomites, and I’ve always been very keen on working in the Alps.
 During Covid, I’ve kept my activities to the UK, so Hassness Country House was an obvious choice for me, particularly the high grade tours offered there.
 I do the grade eight walks on the high ridges, and I know the Lake District very well because I used to live in Cumbria.